ayberkdikcinar/devops-soup/aws/storage/cheatsheet.md

 - Object based storage.
 - Automatically scales down itself based on the requirements.
 Scale up when needed.
 Thanks to that, it optimizes storage size for the applications.
+- It can be reached by multiple EC2 instances simultaniously.
+- You can connect it from NFS (2049) port.

+### Example Usage:

+Think that you have an e-commerce application that runs on multiple instances.
+One day you changed the application code, normally you should go all the instances one by one and update the application.
+Hovewer, if you put the application code into EFS, you can manage it centrally, that means you do not have to update one by one.

 ## Amazon Glacier